 Prepare to Install the NuGet Package

-To install the AppDynamics for Windows Azure NuGet package you need the following:
+To install the AppDynamics for Windows Azure NuGet package you need:

 These instructions assume you are familiar with NuGet package management in Visual Studio and with the Microsoft Azure Portal.
 You can also try the step-through tutorial on how to instrument an App Service on the community knowledgebase.

 If you are upgrading to a new version of the AppDynamics for Windows Azure NuGet Package, see Upgrade AppDynamics.WindowsAzure NuGet Package.

 Add the .NET Agent to Your Azure Solution